 Tanya Williams paced across her extravagant living room, waiting for help they desperately needed to arrive.
 Alec, her husband, was on the phone, having called the investigator shortly after the incident occurred.
 They'd been in continuous contact since then.
 The evidence of the event had spilled across an Oriental rug, the urn's ashes had sizzled and hissed only minutes before, turning into a black, tar-like substance.

 For weeks, they'd been in denial, wanting to believe their perfect house was not haunted.
 Over the last few days, Tanya tried to remind herself it wasn't possible whenever she heard a bump, scream, or groan.
 There was no such thing as ghosts, spirits, or demons, she had told herself often.
 It was an old house, they expected the floors to creak, and the walls and pipes would groan as the season changed.
-The framed pictures had just fallen off the walls, it was not an angry, wayward spirit who had knocked them down.
+The framed pictures had just fallen off the walls.
+It was not an angry, wayward spirit who had knocked them down.

 Tanya stopped in front of the mirror in the foyer, the wide, gilded frame, a family heirloom her husband had inherited from his grandmother.
-Sleepless nights had taken a toll on her once perfect face, and blotchy red eyes and cheeks greeted her in the mirror's reflection.
-The bags under her eyes had enough luggage for a month in Hawaii.
+Sleepless nights had taken a toll on her once perfect face, and blotchy cheeks greeted her in the mirror's reflection.
+The bags under her red-rimmed eyes had enough luggage for a month in Hawaii.
 The smile that had graced magazines and screens across the nation, appeared weathered and cracked.
 She could barely make out the color of her lips against her pale skin.
 She turned one way and then another, hating how much her strawberry blonde hair seemed dull and lifeless, her cheekbones more hallowed out than ever.

 Her husband's voice rose an octave higher in the kitchen, catching her attention.
 She watched him in the mirror.
 Standing at just over six-feet-four, with dark brown hair and broad shoulders, her once handsome husband appeared to have aged ten years overnight.